sohoffice/piaas/README.md

 Your workspace will keep sync with the remote server.
 You may now go to the server to compile and serve from there.

+##### Windows

+Piaas sync will invoke rsync through WSL, but it's not recommended to run itself in WSL bash.
+If you do, the command may not be terminated by ctrl-c.
+You'll have to close the entire command prompt instead.